dojo/docs/dijit/layout.rst

 Usually you pass a size to the resize method, like:

-.. codeviewer:: javascript
+.. code-block :: javascript

    bc.resize({h: 500, w: 500});

 If you want to notify a widget that it's size has been changed, you omit that argument:

-.. codeviewer:: javascript
+.. code-block :: javascript

    bc.resize();